floresloyd/community-board/README.md

 Submitted by: Loyd Flores

-This web app: "Developed a React-based webpage emulating a community board featuring multiple boards catering to various event types, where each event is represented as a virtual sticky note, facilitating seamless event organization and management."
+This web app: "Developed a React-based webpage emulating Governor's Island community board featuring multiple boards catering to various event types, where each event is represented as a virtual sticky note, facilitating seamless event organization and management.
+The actual events exist within the Island's event programming."

 Time spent: **6** hours spent in total